stan-dev/design-docs/designs/0003-parallel_autodiff.md

 reduce.
 These TBB algorithms chunk the work to be done into inter-dependent tasks (these algorithms are examples of so-called data parallel programming in TBB jargon).
-How these are executed is nothing we can control.
+How these are executed is nothing we can control in great detail.
 Internally the Intel TBB uses a thread pool to do the work, but that may actually change.

 In the following I will in step 1 explain what it needs to make stan-math's reverse mode AD compatible with the Intel TBB (actually we